Page #2 of Google is a good place and a bad place. Bad because it's "so close, yet so far". Good because with just a few tweaks you can be on Page #1

-But in fact, it’s where you should focus if you want to quickly increase your traffic.
-In terms of ROI, Page #2 will give you the biggest bang for your buck.
+Page #2 is where you should focus if you want to quickly increase your traffic.

 And here’s why: